valsamovich/java/README.md

 **@FunctionalInterface** annotation, introduduced in Java SE 8, indicates that the type declaration is intended to be a functional interface.

-###Meta-Annotations

-It's annotations that apply to other annotations.
+Meta-Annotations is annotation that apply to other annotations.
 Defined in java.lan.annotation.

 **@Retention** annotation specifies how the marked annotation is stored.